petmat/less-code-is-more/src/pages/utility-types-part2/index.md

   : never
 ```

-As you can see here, if the type is a function, the parameter types are inferred and returned, otherwise any is returned.
+As you can see here if the type is a function, the parameter types are inferred and returned.
+Otherwise, any is returned.

 `Parameters<T>` is useful for example when you want to create a function that wraps another function.
 You don't have to know the parameters the function that is wrapped to have it typed if you use `Parameters<T>`.
-You can even combine it with `ReturnType<T>` to return the return value of wrapped function:
+You can even combine it with `ReturnType<T>` to return the return value of the wrapped function:

 ```typescript
 const add = (a: number, b: number) => a + b